NUITEQ Snowflake (web edition)

 Import courses(classes, students) from Google Classroom.

-Teachers can import courses and students from Google Classroom as well using the button "Import From Google Classroom".
+Teachers can import courses and students from Google Classroom as well as using the button "Import From Google Classroom".

 A pop as below shows up while the course and student information is being fetched.